Sleitnick/Knit/docs/intellisense.md

 1. A lot of extra custom code has to be written.
 1. If you are willing to go to this length, then perhaps a custom-built framework would work better.

+### Client-accessed Services
+Services accessed from the client must still go through `Knit.GetService`, thus cannot benefit from this structural change.
+A secondary module could be used as the client-facing service module, but that would be a lot more work to maintain and handle.

 ## Create-a-Knit

 Creating your own framework like Knit is quite easy.
 In this short section, we will set up a simple module loader that works similar to Knit's startup procedure.
 However, it will lack networking capabilities.
 There are plenty of third-party networking libraries that can be used.
 Choosing which networking library to use is out of scope for this section.